laylaparast/hettest/README.md

 More details on the method are available in Details are described in Parast, L., Cai, T., & Tian, L. (2023).
 Using a surrogate with heterogeneous utility to test for a treatment effect.
 Statistics in Medicine, 42(1), 68-88, [doi:10.1002/sim.9602](https://doi.org/10.1002/sim.9602).

 Go here to view a tutorial for this package: [hettest Tutorial](https://htmlpreview.github.io/?https://github.com/laylaparast/hettest/blob/main/hettest_tutorial.html).
-We also have a shiny app implementing these methods [here](https://parastlab.shinyapps.io/hettestApp/).
+We also have a shiny app implementing this method [here](https://parastlab.shinyapps.io/hettestApp/).